KKoichi276052/react-next-learning-log/home-away/homeaway.md

   if (properties.length === 0) {
     return (
       <EmptyList
-        heading='No results.'
+        heading="No results."
-        message='Try changing or removing some of your filters.' btnText='Clear Filters'
+        message="Try changing or removing some of your filters." btnText="Clear Filters"
       />
     );
   }